-InfraLife is preparing a course in integrative structural biology where we cover not only the basics of state-of-the-art structural biology techniques, but also how to combine the information to address a biological question.
-The course will take place in the autumn of 2022.
+InfraLife course in integrative structural biology covered not only the basics of state-of-the-art structural biology techniques, but also how to combine the information to address a biological question.
+The course took place between Aug 22 and Sept 2nd 2022.

-The two week course is a joint effort between the three large-scale research infrastructures SciLifeLab, MAX IV and ESS and additional related platforms.
-The aim is to give an overview of the structural biology available at the research infrastructures in Sweden.
-The course will focus on understanding the sample requirements, the nature of structural information that can be obtained and how data from multiple structural biology methods can be combined using e.g. computational chemistry techniques.
-The course consists of lectures, key note speakers, modelling practicals and facility visits.
-In addition events allowing time for networking within the group of students, the teachers and other infrastructure personnel, contributing to an expanded professional network.
+The two week course was a joint effort between the three large-scale research infrastructures SciLifeLab, MAX IV and ESS and additional related platforms.
+The aim was to give an overview of the structural biology available at the research infrastructures in Sweden.
+The course focused on understanding the sample requirements, the nature of structural information that can be obtained and how data from multiple structural biology methods can be combined using e.g. computational chemistry techniques.
+The course consisted of lectures, key note speakers, modelling practicals and facility visits.
+In addition, there were also events allowing time for networking within the group of students, the teachers and other infrastructure personnel, contributing to an expanded professional network.

 - *Macromolecular X-ray and neutron crystallography

 - *Small angle X-ray and neutron scattering

 - *Cryo-electron microscopy

 - *Modelling and Computational methods